Skip to main content

 Step 2: Are you updating the content?

 • Yes?
-You can edit the existing object and publish the updates.
+You can edit the existing learning object and publish the updates directly.

 Important: Let your Content Partner Success Manager (CPSM) know about updates so we can help promote your refreshed content.